 Wyclif and the Rhemish version regularly rendered the Vulgate dilectio by 'love,' caritas by 'charity.'
 But the 16th c.
 Eng. versions from Tindale to 1611, while rendering agape sometimes 'love,' sometimes 'charity,' did not follow the dilectio and caritas of the Vulgate, but used 'love' more often (about 86 times), confining 'charity' to 26 passages in the Pauline and certain of the Catholic Epistles (not in I John), and the Apocalypse ....
 In the Revised Version 1881, 'love' has been substituted in all these instances, so that it now stands as the uniform rendering of agape.
 [OED]

-General sense of "affections people ought to feel for one another" is from c.
+The general sense of "affections people ought to feel for one another" is from c.
 1300.
-From c.
+Also from c.
 1300 as "an act of kindness or philanthropy," also "alms, that which is bestowed gratuitously on a person or persons in need."
-Sense of "charitable foundation or institution" in English attested by 1690s.
-Meaning "liberality in judging others or their actions" is from late 15c.
-A charity-school (1680s) was one maintained by voluntary contributions or bequests.
+The sense of "charitable foundation or institution" in English is attested by 1690s.
+The meaning "liberality in judging others or their actions" is from late 15c.
+A charity-school (1680s) educated (and sometimes housed and fed) poor children and was maintained by voluntary contributions or bequests.

 It is the hypothetical source of/evidence for its existence is provided by: Sanskrit Kama, name of the Hindu god of love, kamah "love, desire;" Old Persian kama "desire;" Latin carus "dear;" Old Irish cara "friend;" Old English hore "prostitute, harlot."